-- > Tell students that ending an abusive dating relationship can be very difficult and dangerous.
+- > Tell students that ending an abusive dating relationship can be very difficult.
 A young person may leave his or her partner several times, then get back together again, before leaving for the final time. - > Remind students about the characters Caitlin and Nick, whom the class read about it Lesson 2.
 Explain that even if Caitlin weren't ready to end her relationship with Nick, there are things she could do to increase her safety.
 Ask students what some of those things might be.
 (Sample answers include: Try not to be alone with Nick; talk to a friend, family member, teacher, counselor, or clergy member about her situation; create a teen dating safety plan; join a support group.) - > Give each student a copy of "Increasing Your Safety in an Abusive Dating Relationship."
 Review the handout.
-Emphasize that even when someone is planning to end-or has already ended-an abusive relationship, he or she should continue use of these precautions in case the abuser attempts to commit additional violence.
-Consider stressing that the most dangerous time for the target is when he/she has left the relationship. - > Distribute one Loveisrespect.org, The National Teen Dating Abuse Helpline wallet card to each student.
-Explain that the card is sized to fit in a wallet and that it contains a toll-free phone number and web site for assistance with teen dating abuse and violence issues.
+Emphasize that even when someone is planning to end-or has already ended-an abusive relationship, he or she should continue use of these precautions in case the abuser attempts to commit additional violence. - > Distribute one Helpline wallet card to each student.
+Explain that the card is sized to fit in a wallet and that it contains a toll-free phone number for assistance with teen dating violence issues.